a-ayad/MESL/README.md

 # Improving the Communication and Computation Efficiency of Split Learning for IoT Applications
 ## More Efficient Split Learning Method (MESL)
-This is the repository containing the code for this paper "Improving the Communication and Computation Efficiency of Split Learning for IoT Applications"
+This is the repository containing the code for this paper "Improving the Communication and Computation Efficiency of Split Learning for IoT Applications" accepted in "2021 IEEE Global Communications Conference"

 ## Requirements